Retell, Reward, Repeat: Reinforcement Learning for Narrative Theory-Informed Story Retelling: Story Annotation

 \subsection{Human Annotation}

-Two human annotators of English-speaking backgrounds evaluated the human and AI-written stories following this tag-and-evaluate process:

-\begin{description}[style=unboxed,leftmargin=0cm,labelindent=0cm,itemsep=0cm,parsep=0cm] \item[-] Tag parts of text with Todorovian stages.
-The variety of tags is automatically counted and computed into a 1-5 Narrativity score.
-(Section \ref{subsec:todorov}) \item[-] Use 3-point Likert scales to evaluate on the Logical/Rational/Complete\textsubscript{N} criteria. \end{description}
+Three human annotators, blind to whether the stories are human- or LLM-authored, annotate the texts using a tag-and-evaluate process: (1) Tag parts of text with Todorovian stages.
+The variety of tags is automatically counted and computed into a 1-5 Narrativity score, then (2) use 3-point Likert scales to rate the Logical/Rational/Complete\textsubscript{N} criteria.
+(Additional instructions and examples given to the annotators are included in Appendix \ref{sec:annotator_instructions}.)

-Since our LLMs generated logical and rational stories in most cases, our rating distributions are skewed (Table \ref{tab:human_distribution}), leading to the known prevalence/bias paradox \cite{zec2017high} for Cohen's $\kappa$ (e.g. $\kappa=0.28$ despite $91\%$ agreement).
-We, therefore, report \citet{gwet2014handbook}'s AC2 alongside $\kappa$ for inter-annotator reliability (Table \ref{tab:llm_as_judge_vs_human}), which is more robust to prevalence and marginal bias.

-Considering both AC2 and $\kappa$, the annotators reach fair to moderate agreement at worst and moderate to substantial agreement at best, making different but equally faithful interpretations of Todorovian story structures.
-Consider the original `Alex and Blair' story from section \ref{sec:prelim}: it would be faithful to tag `they secretly liked each other' as the disruption and it would also be faithful to tag `Alex asked Blair on a date' as the disruption.
-The `Logical' and `Rational' criteria also draw on psychological and philosophical considerations, placing them beyond the scope of what's definable by this paper.

-\subsection{LLM-as-judge}
+After acquiring some additional rationales from the annotators, a qualitative review of the disagreements (Table \ref{tab:inter_annotator_bicycle}) shows that annotators often formed differing yet valid interpretations of the same text.
+Readers frequently disagreed on structural starting points—such as whether a narrative begins in a state of equilibrium or in disruption—and applied subjective assumptions to resolve ambiguities.

+Story quality and narrativity arise from subjective interactions between readers and texts \citep{marco2025reader}.
+This inherent subjectivity, consistent with reader-centric post-structuralist literary theory \citep{barthes1967death}, accounts for the fair to moderate agreement observed from annotators (Table \ref{tab:human-annotator-spearman}).
+Textual features capture only one dimension of narrative understanding, which is ultimately completed by the reader's cognitive processing.

+For context, \citet{chhun2022human} previously used ICC2k to report agreement between 3 human annotators with an average of 0.40 across 6 criteria: relevance (0.48), coherence (0.29), empathy (0.34), surprise (0.28), engagement (0.46) and complexity (0.56).
+In comparison, the ICC2k of our criteria--Narrativity (0.64), Logical (0.36), Rational (0.67), complete\textsubscript{N} (0.58) and min\textsubscript{LRC} (0.56)—align with the upper range of expected inter-annotator agreement when subjectively evaluating narratives only based on their textual features.

+Our evaluation scheme reliably differentiates between ground truths and different LLM generations.
+When ranking the authors (Human/Olmo/Qwen/Llama) by their average received ratings, the blind evaluations consistently yield the same rankings of authors across all four criteria: Logical, Rational, $\text{Complete}_N$, and Narrativity (see Appendix Table \ref{tab:ranking_200}).
+Human ground truths are consistently rated higher in both narrativity and overall quality than LLM generations.
+Ultimately, these annotations validate our framework, proving that our criteria establish a meaningful, non-trivial benchmark for the counterfactual story retelling task (Table \ref{tab:example_outputs}).

+\subsection{LLM-as-Judge}